reyk/rust-libtls/README.md

 [libcrypto] libraries.
 It also provides [libtls], a new TLS library that is designed to make it easier to write foolproof applications.

-This crate provides Rust language bindings for [libtls] only, as the other [LibreSSL] APIs can be used with the existing [rust-openssl] crate.
+This workspace of Rust crates provides language bindings for [libtls] only, as the other [LibreSSL] APIs can be used with the existing [rust-openssl] crate.
 [LibreSSL] versions 2.9.0 through 3.0.2 (or later) are supported.

+The following crates are included:
+- [libtls-sys]: FFI bindings.
+- [libtls]: Rust bindings.
+- [tokio-libtls]: [Tokio] bindings.

 ## Examples